 Fabian White Jr. gives Kelvin Sampson an experienced big man.
 (Photo by F. Carter Smith)

 Marcus Sasser know faces the primary scorer burden that Quentin Grimes faced last season.
 (Photo by F. Carter Smith)

-Kelvin Sampson may talk to Marcus Sasser more than any other player during most games.
+Kelvin Sampson may have talked to Marcus Sasser more than any other player during most games he played.
 That's how crucial Sasser is.
 (Photo by F. Carter Smith)

 Kyler Edwards is a double double threat for the Cougars.
 (Photo by F. Carter Smith)

 University of Houston president Renu Khator and her husband Suresh are front row regulars for UH basketball.
 Photo by F. Carter Smith)

 University of Houston basketball players go over to the student section to thank their fans after every home game.
 Photo by F. Carter Smith)

 Kyler Edwards is not afraid to take his shots.
 (Photo by F. Carter Smith)